 Current State of Apple’s Metaverse

-The company has ensured the compatibility of AR on all recent devices and there have been talks of an AR/VR headset in development that is set to be released in 2023 as a precursor to a much sleeker version of AR glasses that are expected to be released in late 2024.
+The company has ensured the compatibility of AR on all recent devices and AR/VR headset that is set to be released in the Fall of 2023 as a precursor to a much sleeker version of AR glasses that are expected to be released in late 2024.

 Apple’s “Reality Kit” also enables developers and AR enthusiasts to contribute to the vast library of AR apps in the iOS store.
 Users can utilize AR creation tools to fully customize various experiences and can also monetize their creations.